veronika-simic/aws/notes.md

 - choose free tier
 - it is a service that allows us to set up databases in AWS cloud
 - DB instance contains Databases

+## Section 11: EC2

+- elastic compute cloud
+- create key-pair which are used for authentication
+- create security group which act as virtual firewall, they controll incoming and outcoming traffic